Skip to content

 ----------

-dbfile : plantdb.commons.fsdb.File
+dbfile : plantdb.commons.fsdb.core.File

 The ``File`` instance to save under given `path`.